How to find cheap flights last minute

 Are last-minute flights always more expensive?

-Do airlines have last-minute deals on their websites?
+Do airlines list last-minute deals on their sites?